How USDZ Enables New Experiences for ARKit: Part One

 .usda file to

-.usd and they will work like before you renamed them.
+.usd and they will work like how they were working before you renamed them.

-This format is the one which is used by QuickLook to render scenes and can be imported and used in iOS projects developed in Xcode.
+This format is used by QuickLook to render scenes and can be imported and used in iOS projects developed in Xcode.

 .usdc file and any textures which that scene uses.